 - V&S Sourcing – vnssourcing.com – Operating since the late 1990’s in Ho Chi Minh City, V&S Sourcing is a small and nimble company offering a variety of sourcing and supply-chain management services.
 They specialize in products and commodities including: garments and fashion, medical apparel, bedding, travel accessories, home-ware and furniture, and raw materials like cotton.
 They also offer business consulting services, such as developing a market-entry strategy for Vietnam.

 - Modern Sourcing – modernsourcing.com – Founded in 2013 and based in Ho Chi Minh City, Modern Sourcing is a small sourcing agency with a comprehensive suite of whole-process sourcing services, including: sourcing consultation, finding suppliers, negotiation, factory audit and inspection, sample & prototype development, production management, quality control, and shipping.
 They are mainly focused in eco-friendly/nature-fibre products, garments & fashion accessories, furniture and garden-ware, and packaging.
 They have a small client base.

-- Sourcify – www.sourcify.com – An American company founded in 2018 with a heavy focus on a sleek and user-friendly interface (like Shopify for sourcing), as well as training programs for all-things sourcing, including organized country-visits (like Vietnam).
-The company purports to handle the end-to-end details of product development through to fulfillment, in a low-cost, high-visibility and low lead-time methodology, including initial product design, to manufacture, to shipping and warehousing.
+- Sourcify – www.sourcify.com – An American company founded in 2018 with a heavy focus on a sleek and user-friendly interface (like Shopify for sourcing), as well as training programs for all-things sourcing, including organized country-visits (including to Vietnam).
+The company purports to handle the end-to-end details of product development through to fulfillment, with a low-cost, high-visibility, and low lead-time methodology, including initial product design, manufacturing, shipping and warehousing.
 The company has a dedicated Vietnamese office and team.
 The app costs $299/month.